csruiliu/dcgm-profiling/berkeleyGW/README.md

 Then, copy the environment variables setting to `~/.bashrc` except for OpenMPI.

-According to the offical [website](http://manual.berkeleygw.org/2.0/compilation), we may need to build and install some libraries such as HDF5, FFTW, ScaLAPACK, OpenMPI
+According to the offical [website](http://manual.berkeleygw.org/2.0/compilation), we may need to build and install some libraries such as HDF5, FFTW, LAPACK, ScaLAPACK, OpenMPI.

 **OpenMPI**